Welcome to Wealthcommon Currency Central

 CRUNCH AND THE FINANCIAL CRISIS OF 2008 WHICH SOME SAY WAS ORCHESTRATED FOR THE ELECTION.

-NOT YET SUFFERING A TOTAL COLLAPSE -- THE SCENARIO OF GREAT RECESSION, THE DEBATES OVER SEQUESTER, OVER "DEBT LIMIT", OVER ENTITLEMENTS AND BUDGET
+NOT YET SUFFERING A TOTAL COLLAPSE -- THE SCENARIO OF GREAT RECESSION, THE DEBATES OVER SEQUESTER & OVER THE "DEBT LIMIT", OVER ENTITLEMENTS AND BUDGET

-SHOW WE ARE NEARING THE BRINK OF WHAT WILL BE CALLED 'THE GREATER DEPRESSION' AS LONG AS NOTHING GETS TRULY FIXED
+ALL SHOW WE ARE NEARING THE BRINK OF WHAT WILL BE CALLED 'THE GREATER DEPRESSION'.
+THIS WILL HAPPEN AS LONG AS NOTHING GETS TRULY FIXED

 IN REGARDS TO GOVERNMENT DEBT, WASTE, MISMANAGEMENT, OVERREGULATION, CONFISCATORY TAXATION AND FRIVOLOUS SPENDING ON CORPORATE AND SOCIAL WELFARE.